MarcusGastaldello/FRICOSIPY/docs/model_input_files.md

 ```

 !!! note
-     A utility program to directly convert a Digital Elevation Model to a static file is currently in development.
+     A utility program designed to directly convert a Digital Elevation Model (DEM) to a static file (without the need for GIS software)
+     is currently in development.

 ---